Lehigh County Employees’ Retirement System v. Novo Nordisk A/S, et al.

 Co-Lead Plaintiffs filed their consolidated amended complaint on August 4, 2017.
 Defendants moved to dismiss the complaint on October 3, 2017.
 Following briefing and argument, on August 16, 2018, the Court denied Defendants’ motion to dismiss in its entirety.

-Following the Court’s ruling denying Defendants’ motion to dismiss, the parties will now enter discovery.
+Following the Court’s ruling denying Defendants’ motion to dismiss, the parties have entered discovery.

 If you wish to discuss this action or have any questions concerning your rights or interests, please contact Salvatore J. Graziano, Katherine M. Sinderson, or Adam D. Hollander at 212-554-1400.